arushi32588/pygame.runner/README.md

-# pygame.platformer
+# pygame.runner
-A platformer with sound effects made using pygame.
+A runner with sound effects made using pygame.